 Stephen Paulus Emerging Composer Competition

-For the 2018-19 competition, the winning work will be performed on November, 2018 concerts of American music that honor veterans and commemorate the centenary of Armistice Day.
+The winning work, Martin Sedek’s “The Beauty of Cosmic Things,” was performed by True Concord in three concerts of American music that honor veterans and commemorate the centenary of Armistice Day.

-The text to be set for the competition is an excerpt from The Hosts, written by American poet Alan Seeger while he served in World War I, in which he was killed:
+The text for the piece was an excerpt from The Hosts, written by American poet Alan Seeger while he served in World War I, in which he was killed:

 In their new dedication charged